-The Bouquet was more leaf and foliage than flowers really but it looked pretty enough and although it started to look a bit droopy on day four, I managed to keep them going until day seven by removing dead bits and rearranging the perkier flowers to the front on a daily basis!
+When I got it home, I realised that the bouquet was more leaf and foliage than flowers really but it looked pretty enough and although it started to look a bit droopy on day four, I managed to keep them going until day six by removing dead bits and rearranging the perkier flowers to the front on a morning!

 How to dry rose petals – the oven method

-There’s lots of different methods for drying out rose petals apparently but the how to dry rose petals search seemed to be the easiest and lots of people told me via the magic of Pinterest how successful this method had been for them.
-I turned my oven up to 200 c and popped in the tray of petals, making sure I set the alarm on the oven for 6 minutes which was a full four minutes less than the instructions told me as I didn’t want them to burn!
+There’s lots of different methods for drying out rose petals apparently but the ‘how to dry rose petals’ Google search seemed to indicate that the oven method was the easiest and I read via the magic of Pinterest how successful this method had been for so many people.
+I turned my oven up to 200 c and popped in the tray of petals, making sure I set the alarm on the oven for 6 minutes which was a full four minutes less than the instructions told me as I didn’t want them to burn and then sat back to wait for my beautiful dried rose petals to be ready.

 After about five minutes, I could smell something not very pleasant so I went to investigate and this is what I found…